nmaguiar/openaf-docs/docs/guides/medium/check-if-an-email-address-is-valid-for-sending-emails.md

 ---
 layout: default
-title: "Medium: Check if an email address is valid for sending emails"
+title: Check if an email address is valid for sending emails
-parent: Guides
+parent: Medium
-grand_parent: OpenAF docs
+grand_parent: Guides
 ---

 # Check if an email address is valid for sending emails